michelbarbeau/gr-uwspr/README.md

 This project is related to the paper:

-Michel Barbeau, Weak Signal Underwater Communications in the Ultra Low Frequency Band, Proceedings of the GNU Radio Conference, September 2016.
+Michel Barbeau, Weak Signal Underwater Communications in the Ultra Low Frequency Band, Proceedings of the GNU Radio Conference, September 2017.

 # Copyright 2017 Carleton University.
-# Authors: Michel Barbeau
+# Author: Michel Barbeau
 # Version: August 8, 2017

 ## Installing